AU-ENVS-Bioinformatics/TotalRNA-Snakemake/README.md

 snakemake -n --use-conda
 ```

 Finally, run the whole pipeline.
 A useful flag to add is `--keep-going` to prevent the pipeline to stop if an error occurs.
+If you are running this in a shared environment, you can have all the conda environments in a shared location by adding `--conda-prefix /path/to/shared/conda/envs`.

 ```bash
 snakemake -c100 --use-conda --keep-going